swarup-p/VSD_Physical_Design_Workshop/README.md

 A manufacturing process to get final CMOS involves 16 masks.
 Steps to manufacture a CMOS are,

   1. Select a substrate
-  - substrate doping level should be less that well doping level
+  - Substrate doping level should be less that of well doping level

   2. Create active region for transistor

   3. N-well and P-well formation
-  - includes drive-in diffussion and twin tub formation process
+  - Includes drive-in diffussion and twin tub formation process

   4. Formation of Gate
-  - form P implant inside P-well
+  - Form P implant inside P-well
-  - form N implant inside N-well
+  - Form N implant inside N-well
-  - deposit polysilicon layer
+  - Deposit polysilicon layer
-  - dope polysilicon layer with N impurities to have a low sheet resistance
+  - Dope polysilicon layer with N impurities to have a low sheet resistance
-  - remove polysilicon layer in the areas expect gate region
+  - Remove polysilicon layer in the areas expect gate region

   5. Lightly doped drain formation
   - N impurities to form N- implant inside P-well (N- -> indicates light doping)
   - P impurities to form P- implant inside N-well (P- -> indicates light doping)

   6. Source and Drain formation
-  - form N+ implant in P-well to get source and drain
+  - Form N+ implant in P-well to get source and drain
-  - form P+ implant in N-well to get source and drain
+  - Form P+ implant in N-well to get source and drain

   7. Form contacts and local interconnects

   8. Higher level metal interconnect formation

+	Note:
-	Note: As process moves from bottom to top, the thickness of metal interconnects increases.
+	As process moves from bottom to top, the thickness of metal interconnects increases.

 ### SPICE Deck